sontek/sontek_net/sontek-frontend/posts/2023/eks_cluster_games_ctf.md

 ]
 ```

-So that is the secret we need, lets view it:
+So that is the secret we need, let us view it:

 ```bash
 ❯ kubectl get secret registry-pull-secrets-780bab1d -o json |jq '.data.".dockerconfigjson"' -r|base64 -d|jq